AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 occurrences) were not wrought by divine power; that Jesus was not divine, and did not rise from the dead; that Christianity is an evolution.
-He took the same view as Renan, Strauss and modern
-\"Rationalists,\" charging the supposed appearance of Jesus after his crucifixion to the imaginings of \"a distracted woman,\" or to the delusions of those who fancied what they desired to see.
+He took the same view as Renan, Strauss and modern "Rationalists," charging the supposed appearance of Jesus after his crucifixion to the imaginings of "a distracted woman," or to the delusions of those who fancied what they desired to see.

 Celsus sometimes selected the views of unauthorized Christians, as when he charged that they worshiped Christ as God.
-Origen\'s reply proves that Christ was held to be divine, but not Deity.
-He says: \"Granted that there may be some individuals among the multitude of believers who are not in entire agreement with us, and who incautiously assert that the Savior is the most High God; we do not hold with them, but rather believe him when he says: \"The Father who sent me is greater than I.\" Had Christians then held Christ to be God, he could not have said this.
+Origen's reply proves that Christ was held to be divine, but not Deity.
+He says: "Granted that there may be some individuals among the multitude of believers who are not in entire agreement with us, and who incautiously assert that the Savior is the most High God; we do not hold with them, but rather believe him when he says: "The Father who sent me is greater than I."
+Had Christians then held Christ to be God, he could not have said this.

-Celsus was the father of \"Rationalism,\" and Origen the exponent of a reverent and rational Christian belief.
+Celsus was the father of "Rationalism," and Origen the exponent of a reverent and rational Christian belief.

 # 11. Origen (Continued).